Minnesota Supreme Court and Court of Appeals

 Minnesota District Courts

-Cameras and audio recording devices are allowed in Minnesota district courts under the conditions prescribed in Rule 4 of the General Rules of Practice
+Recording devices are allowed in Minnesota District Courts under the conditions prescribed in Rule 4 of the General Rules of Practice

-- No coverage is permitted in any proceeding held in Minnesota's problem solving courts, including drug courts, mental health courts, veterans courts, and DWI courts.
+- No coverage is permitted in any of Minnesota's problem-solving courts, including drug courts, mental health courts, veterans’ courts, and DWI courts, or of any juvenile proceedings.

-- No coverage of any testifying victim is permitted unless that victim, before testifying, affirmatively acknowledges and agrees in writing to the proposed coverage.
+- No coverage is permitted of any victim who testifies at a post-verdict or post-plea proceeding unless that victim affirmatively acknowledges and agrees to the coverage in writing, before testifying.